Breed Choices for High Yield and Excellent Egg Quality

 Although these birds aren’t usually found in your local feed store, you can ask a feed store to order them for you when THEY buy chicks, they’re often willing to oblige.

 R.I. chicks are readily available in almost all feed stores.
 They are excellent layers of sizable brown eggs.
 They do quite well in confinement but can be a bit bossy.
 These dual-purpose heavy birds are a dark mahogany color and have earned their reputation as a favorite among chicken keepers for years.

 No other heavy breed lays more or better eggs than the Rhode Island Red.

 The Dominique / Hen: 5 1/2 pounds

 This is my favorite breed on the farm.
-They are hardy in extreme heat, confine well, are extremely docile, friendly, and good brown egg layers.
+They are hardy in extreme heat, confine well, are extremely docile, friendly, and brown egg layers.
 You can expect the Dominique to lay every other day, and here in Arizona mine lay most all winter.

 This particular hen is now three years old and still laying quality eggs every other day.

 You can also buy pullets (hens at their point of lay) if you want to skip raising chicks altogether.
 Check your local Craigslist under Farm & Garden, you may find just the breeds you’re looking for right in your own neighborhood.
 Expect to pay $15 to $25 each.
-Beware of buying chicks though… they’re usually not sexed and you might end up with rooster, finding yourself in violation of local city codes.
+Beware of buying chicks though… they’re usually not sexed and you might end up with a rooster, finding yourself in violation of local city codes.

 Don’t know what time of year to start your flock?
 Watch your local feed stores, when they start carrying chicks, it’s time.